jbannick/hellokata-java/src/modules/hellomodulesimage/README.md

-his app contains its own on-board copy of the Java runtime environment.
+This app contains its own on-board copy of the Java runtime environment.

 It needs Java 9 on the build computer to build, but does not need Java installed on the destination computer to run.